I use Git for many things, and I have written several utilities that wrap git

 site to the production

 site).
-A
+A common

-produces any output, but in most cases I wasn’t checking for
+, but in most cases I wasn’t checking for

 unpushed commits.
 I decided to remove the duplication and improve the